ClebasS/GestorTarefas/README.txt

 For tests:
 pip install pytest
-pytest - for use tests in test_gestor_tarefas.py
+pytest ou python -m pytest - for use tests in test_gestor_tarefas.py

 pip install httpx - for API tests